 Channel Scanning, SSID, and Adapter Type

-It is important to check the 'channel scan list' to ensure that all of the channels that are in use are included in the last.
-It is recommended that you scan only the channels that are in use by the wireless infrastructure are scanned.
+It is important to check the ‘channel scan list’ to ensure that all of the channels that are in use are included in the list.
+It is recommended that you scan only the channels that are in use by the wireless infrastructure.
 You might receive inaccurate readings if you walk too fast between data points and do not give the adapter enough time to complete the entire scan list.
 If you scan for rogue devices, you must be aware that rogue devices on channels that are not in the scan list are not detected.

 Figure 7: Channel Scan List